 - In 2016 we formalised the ‘Local Ecumenical Partnership’ (of Anglicans and Baptists) and also put together a Growth Action Plan which gives us a focus for the next few years (see Our Vision for more details).

-- Also in 2016, thanks to a grant, we were able to employ a Parish Nurse.
+- Also in 2016, thanks to a grant, we were able to employ a Parish Nurse for 3 years.

-- In December 2016 New2You became Here4You which currently provides the Parish nurse with a base, and comprises a drop-in centre, a small charity shop and a food bank.
-Here4You is a place where Christians from Church on the Heath can connect with people from the estate.
+- In December 2016 New2You became Here4You which provided the Parish nurse with a base, and comprised a drop-in centre, a small charity shop and a food bank.
+Here4You was a place where Christians from Church on the Heath were able to connect with people from the estate.